Finterly/Machine-Learning-Classification-of-Mutation/README.md

-## Classifying qPCR Cancer Mutation data
+## Classifying Disease Mutation data

-Created machine learning models in R and Python to classify qPCR curves of cancer data as mutation or no mutation.
+Created machine learning models in R and Python to classify curves of disease data as mutation or no mutation.

 #### The data
 <img src="img/pcr.jpg" alt="drawing" width="300" align ="right"/>

-qPCR curve variables for learning:
-1. Cq
-2. Baseline
-3. Plateau
-4. Slope
-5. Inflection
-6. Asymmetry
-7. Drift

-To predict:
-CurveCall.
-If True, this curve represents a mutation.
-If False, it does not
+7 variables for learning and response variable True (is mutation) and False (is not).

 #### R workflow
 <img src="img/r_flow.png" alt="drawing" width="600"/>